pinkeen/docker-html-to-pdf/README.md

 Will produce `/your-local-dir/out.pdf` file.

-## Why not use google-chrome yum repository?
+## Why not use google-chrome deb repository?

 As it is an unstable version things will probably change & break, you will want your pdf output stable.